 Contributions to the MRF are calculated using appropriate actuarial methods so as to maintain long-term Fund solvency.
 This means there will be sufficient funds to make all benefit payments to eligible recipients each year, and the Fund balance is projected to eventually equal the actuarial liability; i.e., all unfunded liabilities are liquidated.
 In order to accomplish this objective, normal costs are calculated to fully fund the current year projected liability for military personnel.
 In addition, amortization payments are calculated to fund liabilities that were present at plan inception (initial unfunded liability) and any emerging actuarial gains or losses.
-Because of "sequestration," the Office of Management and Budget (OMB) required a \$961 million reduction to the actuarially determined contribution made to the MRF at the beginning of FY 2023.
-However, the Board chose to amortize this shortfall over one year as an experience loss, effectively putting MRF funding at the beginning of FY 2024 back to where it would have been without the sequestration reduction.
+Because of "sequestration," the Office of Management and Budget (OMB) required a \$1.799 billion reduction to the actuarially determined contribution made to the MRF at the beginning of FY 2024.
+However, the Board chose to amortize this shortfall over one year as an experience loss, effectively putting MRF funding at the beginning of FY 2025 back to where it would have been without the sequestration reduction.

-The initial unfunded liability of the program was amortized over a 50-year period through the FY 2007 payment.
-At its August 2007 meeting, the Board decided to decrease the period over which the initial unfunded liability is fully amortized by 8 years.
-The Board's decision was made to ensure, at a minimum, the amortization payment covered the interest on the unfunded actuarial liability.
-Therefore, starting with the FY 2008 payment, the initial unfunded liability is being amortized over a 42-year period, with the last payment expected to be made October 1, 2025.
-All subsequent gains and losses experienced by the system are amortized over a period determined by a weighted average using 30 years for the new gain or loss and the remaining period for the existing unamortized balance.
-At their July 2021 meeting, the Board decided to reset the period for benefit, assumptions, and experience gains and losses to 20 years on a combined, layered (projected) basis.
-At their July 2023 meeting, the Board set the amortization schedule for the USCG initial unfunded liability to be 3 years, with the first amortization payment scheduled to be made on October 1, 2023.
+The last payment for the initial unfunded liability for MRF and United States Coast Guard is expected to be made on October 1, 2025.
+All gains and losses experienced by MRF are combined and amortized over a period determined by a weighted average using 20 years for the new gain or loss and the remaining period for the existing unamortized balance.
 Chapter 74 of Title 10, United States Code (U.S.C.), requires the Board approve the methods and assumptions used to (1) compute actuarial costs and liabilities for funding purposes, (2) amortize the initial unfunded liability, and (3) amortize all actuarial gains and losses.
 The Board is a Federal Advisory Committee appointed by the Secretary of Defense.